sogua1980/cis342/README.md

 - exercise:
     1. try `pwd > ZZZ`; explain what this command does?
     2. write a command to store the list of files in current directory to a file named 'YYY'
+    3. can you write the error to a file? like `rm nonexistingfile1 2> output`.

 Pipe
 ---